narayandhakal09/web-lab-assignment/Assignments/Assignment 2/README.md

-# Web Technology Lab ,Assignment and Projects
+# Creat GithubRepository and push files using git commands.
 Date : Tuesday ,March 29 - 2022

-Creat GithubRepository and push files using git commands.

 Some of the basic git commang used